saviourpromise/Wazobia-Tax-Ledger/README.md

 -   **Modern Components**: All major components (Header, Expense Form, Ledger List, Modals, Toast) have been restyled with a clean layout, clear typography (Inter font family), and a professional color palette featuring a prominent primary blue.
 -   **Loading Indicators & Toasts**: Custom loading spinners are displayed during OCR processing, and toast notifications provide clear feedback for successful actions and errors.

+## Design Decisions

+- **Regex for Parsing OCR/Voice Input**: Used regex to extract amounts, dates, and vendors from OCR text and voice transcriptions because it allows flexible matching of various formats.
+- **IndexedDB via idb-keyval**: Chosen over localStorage to persist structured data offline and support larger entries efficiently.
+- **Tailwind CSS & Framer Motion**: Enables rapid styling with a responsive, mobile-first approach and smooth animations for better UX.
+- **PWA Offline Support**: Implemented service worker caching to allow offline usage, critical for low-connectivity regions.
+- **Accessibility (WCAG 2.1 AA)**: Used ARIA labels, keyboard navigation, and voice input support to make the app inclusive for low-literacy users.

+## Reflections
+One of the key challenges during development was ensuring accurate extraction of expense data via OCR and voice commands.
+Receipts can vary in layout, font, and clarity, while spoken input often includes colloquial expressions or numbers in words, making automatic parsing prone to errors.
+To address this, I implemented a combination of regex-based parsing and validation logic:

+-   **For OCR**: text extracted from receipts is processed to reliably detect numeric amounts, dates, and vendor names even in slightly inconsistent formats.
+-   **For Voice Input**: the speech transcript is normalized (e.g., converting "five thousand naira" to 5000) and matched against predefined patterns for categories and amounts.
+-   **Errors**: are gracefully handled with prompts, allowing users to manually confirm or correct extracted data before submission.

+This solution directly supports low-literacy users, who may struggle with manual entry, by providing automated, intuitive input methods.
+Users can simply speak or photograph their expenses, reducing reliance on reading or typing skills.

+From a compliance perspective, this approach aligns with NTAA Section 28: Books of Account, as it facilitates accurate recording of transactions in a clear, verifiable ledger format.
+Even if the user cannot read or write fluently, the system ensures that all expense entries are consistently logged and retrievable, supporting proper bookkeeping practices.

 ## Technical Stack

 -   **Frontend**: React 18+